lizraeli/lev-izraelit/src/content/state-hook.md

 ```

-### Functions without State
+### Functions and State

 Unlike the object or class, a function cannot internally maintain state.
-In react prior to hooks, a functional component and a _stateless_ function component were the same thing.
+In react before hooks, a _functional component_ and a _stateless function component_ were the same thing.
 Intuitively this makes sense - when we think about a simple function, given the same input, it would return the same output every time:

 ```js
 const add = (x, y) => x + y